JDGTelus/sdm-tools/README.md

 4. **File Permissions**: Check that the tool has write access to create database and output files

 ### Dashboard Generation
-- If dashboards don't generate, ensure JSON data files exist (run options 3 and 4 first)
+- If dashboards don't generate, ensure JSON data files exist (run option 3 first)
 - Check that the `ux/web/` directory contains the HTML template files
 - Verify the `dist/` directory is writable

-For additional support or feature requests, please refer to the project documentation or contact the development team.
+Feedback is welcome juan.gramajo@telus.com